adityasissodiya/advanceWirelessNetworks/Lab 0/navigatingNS3docs.md

 7. **Ask for Help Early**

-   * Best practice: If you spend more than **15 minutes** on a single error, stop and ask the TA or post a question on Discord.
+   * Best practice: If you spend more than **15 minutes** on a single error, stop and post a question on Discord.
    * When asking, provide:

      * The **exact error message**.